aadityasai37/lynis-sdk/documentation/09-testing.md

 ## Testing Categories

-Lynis allows you to run only a particular category.
+Leenus allows you to run only a particular category.
 If you just want to run the tests in your custom file, use the --tests-category option.

 ```
-./lynis audit system --profile developer.prf --tests-category "custom"
+./leenus audit system --profile developer.prf --tests-category "custom"
 ```